Dr. Greg Wells

 In high performance business situations, the human mind and body have to work together for ultimate results.
 Dr. Greg Wells is a health and high performance expert who draws the parallels between elite athletes and top executives to help business leaders perform at the highest level, even when under the most extreme circumstances.

-As a high school student, Dr. Wells broke his neck in a freak accident while swimming in the ocean and was in a halo brace before undergoing neurosurgery.
-Told by his doctor that he would never perform as an athlete again, he went on to compete at the international level in swimming.
-He has competed in events such as the Nanisivik Marathon 600 miles north of the Arctic Circle, Ironman Canada, and the Tour D’Afrique, a grueling 11,000-kilometre event that is the longest bike race in the world.
+As a high school student, Dr. Wells broke his neck in a freak accident while swimming in the ocean.
+After neurosurgery, he was told by his doctor that he would never perform as an athlete again.
+He went on to compete at the international level in swimming, competing in events such as the Nanisivik Marathon 600 miles north of the Arctic Circle, Ironman Canada, and the Tour D’Afrique, a grueling 11,000-kilometre event that is the longest bike race in the world.